Wardormeur/disclosure-policy/responsible_disclosure_policy.md

 * \*.coderdojo.com

 **Out of scope**
 Any services hosted by 3rd party providers and services are excluded from scope.
-These services include:
+These services include but are not limited to:
 * Sendgrid
 * LearnUpon
 * Twilio